Burn Permits & Agricultural Burning

 "Land being over 5 acres in size used for agricultural purposes."

 Have land zoned as agricultural land.

-Have agricultural land over 5 acres in size and used for any of the purposes below:
+Have agricultural land over 5 acres in size AND used for any of these purposes:

 Land used for farming and crop production.

 Ditch banks associated with farmland or crop production areas.